 - BT Sport.
 BT TV customers get access to the full range of BT Sport channels, which have coverage of some Premier League and all Champions League games.

-Since it was hit by a high-profile hack last month, TalkTalk's been doing its best to attract new customers with competitive deals like this one, though whether people will trust it after the brand damage is yet to be seen.
+Since it was hit by a high-profile hack in October, TalkTalk's been doing its best to attract new customers with competitive deals like this one, though whether people will trust it after the brand damage is yet to be seen.

 Here's how the deal breaks down:

 - TV, calls & broadband.
-It's £10/mth for the entire 18-month contract.
-After this it rises to £20/mth.
+It's £20/mth for the 18-month contractand when the contract ends.
 See full details

 - Plus TV, which has the Freeview channels, six Sky channels, including Sky 1, Sky Living and Sky Sports News HQ.
 You also get a YouView+ set-top box that lets you pause, record and rewind TV.
 Sky Movies and Sports cost more.